23 Comments

 We are importing the exact same crude from the Amazon basin to refine here, so that we don’t have to retool refineries.
 So we are enriching foreign nations in South America while we sit on our on gold mine of the same exact oil, killing jobs and revenue here.

 And for what?
-To increases CO2 emissions by shipping it here, going against their entire argument in the first place.
+To increase CO2 emissions by shipping it here, going against their entire argument in the first place.

 Norway is a liberal progressive, environmentally-conscious, nation that drills in the North Sea, a much harsher environment.
 They have high safety standards.
 The oil revenue has made their country wealthy.
 They have a sovereign oil wealth fund that’s up to $1.5T that pays for everyone’s college, etc. Imagine removing something like state property taxes with an oil fund here!
 Imagine CA flooding the world market and ruining Putin’s ability to war on Ukraine!
 Imagine fuel prices at half of what they are today!